AlexsLemonade/OpenScPCA-analysis/docs/welcome/index.md

 # Welcome to OpenScPCA

 OpenScPCA is an open, collaborative project to analyze data from the Single-cell Pediatric Cancer Atlas (ScPCA) Portal, which currently holds 500 samples from over 50 pediatric cancer types.

-This project aims to characterize the ScPCA data by:
+This project aims to

+- Characterize the ScPCA data with analyses like:
     - Labeling cell types
     - Completing descriptive analyses
     - Identifying recurrent cell states in multiple tumor types

+- Refine approaches in the open.

+- Build consensus around usage, strengths, and pitfalls of methods.

 ## How it works